kickmaniac/kickmaniac.github.io/av-knave-2e-hack-rules/alchemy/index.md

 > **Example**: a character needs 36 GP worth of Phlegm.
 Local alchemist will offer to provide the amount for 72 GP.

-## Foraging
+### Foraging

-Foraging (WIS check) for a watch (4 hours) in the wilderness yields one dose of a random humour (see the table above).
+Foraging (WIS check) for a watch (4 hours) in the **wilderness** yields one dose of a random humour (see the table above).

-Large underground caverns can also be foraged (with the usual risks of wandering monsters and resource depletion).
+Large underground caverns or mines can also be foraged (with the usual risks of wandering monsters and resource depletion).

 ## Recipes

-Each potion requires material component, by alchemical ingredients represented abstractly as their worth in GP.
-Normally a potion replicating effects of a spell require materials worth 500 GP per level.
+Each potion requires material component (represetnted by alchemical ingredients represented abstractly as their worth in GP) and an explanation on how to concoct them all together.
+Normally a potion replicating effects of a spell require materials worth ~500 GP per level.

+Recipes are unknown to the characters to begin with and must be obtained through adventure.
+Alchemists are usually not willing to part with such secrets.

-> **Example**: a healing potion might require Blood (200 GP), Mundane materials (200 GP), Chaos Essence (50 GP), Yellow Bile (50 GP) and a honeycomb (special ingredient).
+> **Example**: a healing potion might require Blood (150 GP), Mundane materials (250 GP), Chaos Essence (50 GP), Yellow Bile (50 GP) and a honeycomb (special ingredient).
 The characters must get hold of necessary ingredients and 200 GP (mundane materials) in order to attempt brewing.

-**Note** that players knowing the recipes does not mean that the characters know them.
+**Note** that players knowing the recipes does not mean that the characters know them

 ### Antitoxins